jaydeepchakraborty/PorfRecommendation/README.md

 - Apply all three algorithms to find out latent topics (Here, we have considered 15 topics)
 - In the last step we have find out the probability of topic distribution among the documents.

-At the end of these steps we have a dataset like following
+At the end of these steps we have a dataset like following for each three algorithms.
 <table>
   <tr>
     <td></td>